MutatingFunc/mutatingfunc.github.io/content/blog/2023-10-16 firstpost.md

 categories: ["Meta"]
 ---

-A quick & easy blog for whatever is on my mind.
+A mutating and functional blog for whatever is on my mind.
 Expect Swift and iPad topics published from my iPad!